 - Projects must start before the Flagstaff Youth Climate Summit, but do not need to be finished before the end of the school year.
 Projects started before the Challenge start-date are eligible.

-- Your project must address least one of these focus areas:
+- Projects must address least one of these focus areas:

 Youth Climate and Environmental Action Resources and Opportunities